 Although the figures came in strong, they should be taken with a pinch of salt.
 In the U.S., cars were sold at an average 10% discount off the original asking price and that’s an incentive level not seen since the beginning of the financial crisis.
 Similarly, in Q4, China announced a 50% cut in its sales tax on automobiles with small engines.
 The tax cut was effective only until the end of 2016 although some analysts expect China to extend the tax cut into next year.

-First, alumina seems headed for a supply deficit this year following Chinese curtailments.
-Second, coal prices have surged since China reduced the hours for workers in its coal sector, supposedly in a bid to control pollution and curtail its excess industrial capacity.
+According to Market Realist, “first, alumina seems headed for a supply deficit this year following Chinese curtailments.”
+Second, coal prices have also supported alumina, according to that site.
+Coal prices have surged since China reduced the hours for workers in its coal sector, supposedly in a bid to control pollution and curtail its excess industrial capacity.
 Truth be told, though, China really relaxed the mining day norm simply to control skyrocketing — some would say artificially high — prices.
 However, we expect the maneuvers will keep China’s supply of coal and aluminum in check this year.

 For years, China’s cities have been choking on the smog spewing from China’s industrial production sector but things have recently gotten much worse.
 Two weeks ago, authorities asked 23 cities in northern China to issue red alerts as inspection teams scoured the country.
 The scale of the red alert measure shows that the Chinese government is taking air pollution seriously.
 Given that coal burning is the biggest contributor to air pollution in China, industrial metals supply could shrink this year, particularly steel and aluminum.